-Figure 3.
+Figure3.
 Tested theoretical Model

 Considering the hypothesis testing, the perceived quality of the instruction method of the professor has a positive effect on the degree of student's attachment and loyalty.
 Professor's competence has a positive effect on student's attachment and loyalty in terms of both core competence and operational competence.
 Thus, the hypotheses 1 to 4 are significant.
 On the other hand, the degree of student's awareness of the professor does not have any significant effect on student's loyalty and commitment to the professor, and the hypotheses 5 and 6 are non-significant.
 Also, the degree of student's attachment to the professor affects the student's commitment and trust in the professor, on the other hand the student's commitment to the professor has a positive effect on student's loyalty and finally on professor brand equity.
 Thus, the hypotheses 8 to 11 are also significant.
-However, student's trust in the professor does not have any significant effect on student's loyalty to the professor and professor brand equity and the hypotheses 12 and 13 are insignificant.
-The student's trust in the professor has a positive effect on the degree of student's commitment and hypothesis 14 will be significant.
-Finally, considering the significant effect of student's loyalty on brand equity and the significance of hypothesis 15, eleven hypotheses were determined to be significant and four hypotheses were determined to be non-significant from 15 hypotheses of the model.
+However, student's trust in the professor does not have any significant.
+The student's loyalty to the professor has a positive effect on the degree of student's loyalty and the hypotheses 12 and 13 are insignificant.
+The student's trust in the professor brand equity and the significant effect on student's loyalty on brand equity and the significance of hypothesis 15, eleven hypotheses were determined to be significant and four hypotheses were determined to be non-significant from 15 hypotheses of the model.
 The tested conceptual model has been shown in figure 3.
 The numbers shown on the lines are the path coefficients.